Crusaders outclass Jaguares in Super Rugby

 The bonus-point win lifts the Crusaders to one point behind the Lions at the top of the overall standings through eight rounds.

-They narrowly lead the New Zealand Conference from the Hurricanes and the Chiefs.
+They narrowly lead the New Zealand Conference but could be leapfrogged by the Hurricanes or Chiefs next week when sitting out with a bye.

 A third-straight win was the Crusaders' eighth in a row at an offshore venue.

-The only team to have won a final overseas, the Crusaders have built their eight titles on an ability to travel.
+The only team to have won a final overseas, including last year's triumph in Johannesburg, the Crusaders have built their eight titles on an ability to travel.

-They were at it again on Sunday after last week's dogged win at the Lions.
+They were at it again on Sunday following last week's dogged win at the Lions.

 Victory was established by a clinical first-half performance in which they were forced to make twice as many tackles as the Jaguares yet led 19-0.

-Bridge had a double inside the first 14 minutes, while Mataele was over soon before the break when he capitalised on a slick line-out move involving hooker Codie Taylor.
+Bridge had a double inside the first 14 minutes, while Mataele was over soon before the break following a slick lineout move involving hooker Codie Taylor.

 Mataele was the game's standout attacking figure, beating seven defenders in total and setting up two tries with his elusive running.